End (graph theory): Examples

 If the infinite graph $G$ is itself a ray, then it has infinitely many ray subgraphs, one starting from each vertex of $G$.
 However, all of these rays are equivalent to each other, so $G$ only has one end.

-If $G$ is a forest (that is, a graph with no finite cycles), then the intersection of any two rays is either a path or a ray; two rays are equivalent if their intersection is a ray.
+If $G$ is a forest (that is, a graph with no finite cycles), then the intersection of any two rays is either a finite path or a ray; two rays are equivalent if their intersection is a ray.
 If a base vertex is chosen in each connected component of $G$, then each end of $G$ contains a unique ray starting from one of the base vertices, so the ends may be placed in one-to-one correspondence with these canonical rays.
 Every countable graph $G$ has a spanning forest with the same set of ends as $G$.
 However, there exist uncountably infinite graphs with only one end in which every spanning tree has infinitely many ends.

 If $G$ is an infinite grid graph, then it has many rays, and arbitrarily large sets of vertex-disjoint rays.
 However, it has only one end.
 This may be seen most easily using the characterization of ends in terms of havens: the removal of any finite set of vertices leaves exactly one infinite connected component, so there is only one haven (the one that maps each finite set to the unique infinite connected component).